indieweb/indieauth-client-php/README.md

 $authorizationEndpoint = IndieAuth\Client::discoverAuthorizationEndpoint($_POST['me']);
 ```

-If discovery is successful, $authorizationEndpoint will be the full URL, such as `https://indieauth.com/auth`.
+If discovery is successful, `$authorizationEndpoint` will be the full URL, such as `https://indieauth.com/auth`.
 Now you need to verify the auth code with the auth server.
-To do this, you'll need to pass in all the parameters that were part of generating the auth code, including the redirect_uri, state and client_id.
+To do this, you'll need to pass in all the parameters that were part of generating the auth code, including `redirect_uri`, `state` and `client_id`.

 ### Verifying the authorization code